agreement/CodeGra.de/docs/api.md

 requests.delete('https://example.com/api/v1/snippets/{}'.format(snippet_id))
 ```

-> This will result in a an empty response with status code 204
+> This will result in an empty response with status code 204

 Delete the snippet with the specified id.
 Only snippets owned by the current
 user can be deleted.